 - Football strips are not permitted

 - Tracksuit bottoms/leggings/shorts

 - T-shirt/sweatshirt

 - Please see the PE department for IRA branded clothing to purchase.

-Any pupil not wearing uniform will have their name recorded at Registration.
+Any pupil not wearing uniform will be issued with a purple slip at registration.
 The assigned Year Head will make contact home, if appropriate.

 Breakfast Club